kubic71/kubic71.github.io/_posts/2021-04-21-weird_is_good.md

 ---
 layout: post
-title:  "Wierd is good"
+title:  "Weird is good"
 categories: self-growth
 ---

-## Being wierd and the Nerd Humblebrag
+## Being weird and the Nerd Humblebrag
 Nerds used to be viewed negatively and with a bit of distaste and resentment.
 I experienced it personally in primary school and to some extent in highschool.
-This [video from Julia Galef](https://www.youtube.com/watch?v=7gPVkQNxC_s) expresses my feeling nicely.
+This [video from Julia Galef](https://www.youtube.com/watch?v=7gwPVkQNxC_s) expresses my feeling nicely.
 This attitude has shifted in the past 15 years, because what had seemed like useless ridiculous things only nerds would be interested in has suddenly become the things that rule the world today.

-## Let's normalize the wierd and appreciate the diversity of thought
+## Let's normalize the weird and appreciate the diversity of thought
 I have a strong distate against sterilized nature of systems governed by fixed rules.
 This is the main things that kills any creativity we all have inside.
 And creativity is **essential** for progress and innovation.
 We need the ability to form outrageous thoughts and ideas.
 Every [Paradigm shift](https://en.wikipedia.org/wiki/Paradigm_shift) resulted from at the time unacceptable rebelious idea.
 I hate the conformity, it sucks the life out of people and makes them into lifeless machines.
 I want to challenge the status quo, I want to provoke.
 That said, I am not suggesting that we destroy all order and plunge into uncontrolled chaos.
 I still want to be able to satisfy all [5 levels of Maslow's pyramid of needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs).
 That certainly wouldn't be possible living in a lawless anarchy.
 I just think there is more room for respecting each other's points of view, even if we don't agree with them.